Isatuximab

 unspecified (incl cysts

-and polyps)
+and polyps)d

-Solid tumours other than
+Solid tumours (non-skin

 Blood and lymphatic